+- (a) Not applicable.

-- (a) On February 4, 2014, in connection with our acquisition of Cepton, GmbH, we issued 22,520 shares of our common stock to the former shareholders of Cepton GmbH.
-We relied on the exemption from registration afforded by Section 4(a)(2) of the Securities Act of 1933, as amended, for transactions by an issuer not involving any public offering. - (b) Not applicable. - (c) The following table provides information about our repurchases of shares of our common stock during the fiscal quarter ended March 29, 2014.
+- (b) Not applicable

+- (c) The following table provides information about our repurchases of shares of our common stock during the fiscal quarter ended April 4, 2015.
 During that period, we did not act in concert with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
-For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, and five weeks, respectively, to coincide with our reporting periods during the first quarter of fiscal 2014.
+For purposes of this table, we have divided the fiscal quarter into three periods of four weeks, four weeks, and five weeks, respectively, to coincide with our reporting periods during the first quarter of fiscal 2015.